 But bulky winter coats and car seats are a dangerous combination.
+We want to avoid having a lot of bulky clothing inside the harnessing system in the child restraint.
+Because in a crash all the bulk will squish down and the harness straps will be loose.
 Car seat technicians say to put nothing thicker than a sweatshirt on your child under the harness straps of a car seat.

-Here is a simple way to check if your child’s coat is too big to wear under their harness, as well as what you can do test if it’s too big:
+Here is a simple way to check if your child’s coat is too big to wear under their harness:

 - Put the coat on your child, sit them in the child seat and fasten the harness.
 Tighten the harness until you can no longer pinch any of the harness webbing with your thumb and forefinger

 - Without loosening the harness, remove your child from the child seat,

 - Take the coat off and put your child back in the car seat and buckle the harness straps, which are still adjusted as they were when he was wearing the coat.

 - If you can now pinch the webbing between your thumb and forefinger then the coat is too bulky to be worn under the harness.